-At times, a software update could be the hindrance in the proper operating of your device’s system.
-So, look for system updates if there are any install that, this might solve the system UI not responding issue on your device.
+At times, a software update could be a hindrance to the proper operating of your device’s system.
+So, look for system updates if there are any new updates available install them, this might solve the system UI not responding issue on your device.
 Here’s how you can update your software.

 - Now, click on “System” to open up all the settings related to the System on your device.